N3-uchimura/02_aozoraEditor/README.md

    npm install
    npm start
    ```

+# From exe

+1. Download exe file from release.
+2. DoubleClick on exe file and install.

+## Usage

-3. put zip files into ./file/source.
+1. put zip files into ./file/source.
-4. Press any buttons.
+2. Press any buttons.

 - Extract: extract zip to txt. out from ./file/source to ./file/extracted.
 - Modify: modify unnecessary text and old kana to new one. from ./file/extracted out to ./file/modified.